-Applications are now open for the 2019 granting cycle.
-This year’s Responsive Grants will focus on the development of a stronger community through high impact programs and initiatives within the following areas:
+Applications are now closed for the 2019 granting cycle.
+The 2019 Responsive Grants focused on the development of a stronger community through high impact programs and initiatives within the following areas:

 - Family Stability, including financial literacy, employment, mental health and basic needs

 - Youth Development with a focus on mentoring, school readiness and advocacy

 - Arts, recreation and educational opportunities for our youth and the under-served

 Applicant organizations must be based in and primarily serving Washington County, Maryland, and have a current 501(c) (3) determination from the IRS.
 Organizations may apply for funding for more than one program; however, each program requires a separate grant application.
 The Community Foundation of Washington County MD does not fund endowment growth or capital campaigns.
 Grant requests for operating funds may be considered on a case by case basis provided the applicant organization makes a compelling case for such funding.